-If the dwelling lease is incomplete or incorrect, the CHAINLIVIAN will notify the family and the owner of the deficiencies.
+If the dwelling lease is incomplete or incorrect, INLIVIAN will notify the family and the owner of the deficiencies.
 Missing and corrected lease information will only be accepted as hard copies, in-person, by mail, email, fax or scanned.
-The CHAINLIVIAN will not accept missing and corrected information over the phone
+INLIVIAN will not accept missing and corrected information over the phone

-Because the initial leasing process is time-sensitive, the CHAINLIVIAN will attempt to communicate with the owner and family by phone, fax, email or scan.
-The CHAINLIVIAN will use mail when the parties can't be reached by phone, fax, email or scanned.
+Because the initial leasing process is time-sensitive, INLIVIAN will attempt to communicate with the owner and family by phone, fax, email or scan.
+INLIVIAN will use mail when the parties can't be reached by phone, fax, email or scanned.